(mĕn-ĭn″gō-kŏk′ŭs) pl. meningococci A microorganism of the species Neisseria meningitidis, one of the causative agents of meningitis.

 (mĕn-ĭn″gō-mī″ĕl-ī′tĭs) [″ + myelos, marrow, + itis, inflammation] Inflammation of the spinal cord and its enveloping membranes.

 (mĕ-nĭng″gō-mī′ĕ-lō-sēl″) [″ + ″ + kele, tumor, swelling] Myelomeningocele.

 (mĕ-nĭng″gō-ră-dĭk″ū-lī′tĭs) [″ + ″ + Gr. itis, inflammation] Inflammation of the meninges and roots of the spinal nerves.

 (mē′ningks, men′ingks, mĕ-nin′jēz″) pl. meninges [Gr. mēninx, stem mēning-, membrane] 1.
 Membrane.
 2. Any of the three membranes investing the spinal cord and brain: dura mater (external), arachnoid (middle), and pia mater (internal). meningeal (men″ĭn-jē′ăl), adj.

 (mĕn″ĭ-sĕk′tō-mē) [″ + ektome, excision] Removal of a torn meniscus from the knee, typically done because of pain, loss of function, or arthritic changes.
 It may be performed via open surgery, but is often done arthroscopically in a same-day surgical setting.

 PATIENT CARE: The patient's dressing, peripheral pulses, and sensory and motor status of the affected area are evaluated every 2 hr after surgery.
 Knee immobility is maintained for a specified period.
 Use of crutches or walker with partial weight bearing may often begin in 1 to 2 days.
-The affected leg is kept elevated to prevent or reduce swelling, and ice is applied to control swelling.
-Analgesics are prescribed.
-On discharge, the ...
+The affected leg is kept elevated to prevent or reduce swelling, and ice is ...